MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 The majority of students within the school are over 18 and will expect unrestricted access to the internet.
 However, the needs of under-18 students are paramount and therefore the following measures are put into place:

-3. Informal monitoring during break times when students are using tablets, phones and computers.
+Informal monitoring during break times when students are using tablets, phones and computers.

-5. Encouraging teachers, especially those of closed group under 18 classes, to discuss e-safety issues in class.
+Encouraging teachers, especially those of closed group under 18 classes, to discuss e-safety issues in class.

-3.6 EXTREMISM AND RADICALISATION:
+3.6 FILTERING AND MONITORING

 Malvern House London forms a multicultural community which promotes the core British values of tolerance, understanding and respect between all students and staff, regardless of background.
 Staff receive training on this and there is a comprehensive anti-radicalisation and extremism (Prevent) policy.
 While any of our students may be vulnerable to exploitation by extremists of any nature, under-18s are particularly at risk due to their age and inexperience.
 All staff should be especially vigilant when overseeing under-18s in this respect and should report any concerns directly to the Principal.
 (See also Prevent policy for further details).